7500 (film)

-7500 is a 2019 action-thriller film written by Senad Halilbašić and Patrick Vollrath and directed by Patrick Vollrath in his directorial feature-length film debut.
-It stars Joseph Gordon-Levitt as Tobias Ellis, a pilot whose plane is hijacked by terrorists.
+7500 is a 2019 action-thriller film directed by Patrick Vollrath (in his feature-length directorial debut) and written by Vollrath and Senad Halilbašić.
+It stars Joseph Gordon-Levitt as Tobias Ellis, a pilot whose plane is hijacked by Islamic terrorists.
 An international co-production between Austria, Germany, and the United States, filming took place in November 2017 in Cologne and Vienna.
 The title is in reference to Emergency Transponder Code for "unlawful interference".

 The film's world premiere occurred at the Locarno Film Festival on 9 August 2019 and was digitally released in the United States on 18 June 2020, by Amazon Studios to mixed reviews from critics, with praise to Gordon-Levitt's performance.

 Plot

-European Airways pilots Captain Michael Lutzmann (Carlo Kitzlinger) and First Officer Tobias Ellis (Joseph Gordon-Levitt) are preparing for a flight aboard an A319 from Berlin to Paris.
-Tobias talks to one of the flight attendants, who happens to be his girlfriend, Gökce (Aylin Tezel).
+European Airways pilots Captain Michael Lutzmann and First Officer Tobias Ellis are preparing for a flight aboard an A319 from Berlin to Paris.
+Tobias talks to one of the flight attendants, who happens to be his girlfriend, Gökce.
 Lutzmann re-enters the cockpit and they begin their pre-flight checks.

-Once airborne, one of the flight attendants, Nathalia, begins bringing the pilots their in-flight meals, giving terrorists an opportunity to attempt a hijack by forcing their way into the cockpit.
-Killing Nathalia in the process, two terrorists, Kinan (Murathan Muslu) and Vedat (Omid Memar) successfully enter the cockpit and attack the pilots.
+Once airborne, one of the flight attendants, Nathalie, begins bringing the pilots their in-flight meals, giving terrorists an opportunity to attempt a hijacking by forcing their way into the cockpit.
+Killing Nathalie in the process, two terrorists, Kinan and Vedat successfully enter the cockpit and attack the pilots.
 Tobias fights Vedat off and manages to close the door, leaving Kinan in the cockpit.
 Lutzmann is stabbed and mortally wounded by Kinan as he broadcasts a mayday call.
 Tobias manages to subdue Kinan by slamming him in the head with a fire extinguisher, surviving the attack, but his left arm is badly wounded in the process.
 Tobias signals air traffic control using the radio transponder code 7500 (the emergency transponder squawk for a hijacking).
-The flight is diverted to Hannover, which is the closest place to land safely.
+The flight is diverted to Hanover, which is the closest place to land safely.
 Tobias restrains Kinan and straps him in the jump seat.

 The remaining hijackers continuously attempt to break into the cockpit while Tobias alerts air traffic control of the events that have transpired.
 Tobias is reminded by control that he is not permitted to open the cockpit door despite threats by the hijackers to harm or even kill hostages.
 Lutzmann eventually succumbs to his wounds and Tobias unsuccessfully tries to revive him.
 Inside the cockpit, Tobias watches a camera feed monitor of the entrance to the cockpit, which reveals that a passenger has been taken hostage by Daniel, one of the hijackers.
 Daniel begins threatening to kill the hostage unless Tobias opens the door.
 Tobias pleads with Vedat on the interphone, telling him that the cockpit door cannot be opened, but Daniel executes the passenger anyway.